 The headlamps are curvier, and a new L-shaped DRL cuts through them.
 While the previous model’s headlamp housing and DRL swooped downwards, pointing towards the grille, the new headlamp unit is more upright and sleeker overall.

 The vertical hood extension has tiny diamond-shaped openings.
 Vertical side air intakes and chrome applique on the lower portion of the front bumper are also among the visual changes at the front.
 Overall, the 2023 Lexus RX has a more dominating and refined front fascia than its predecessor.
-The design may vary as per the selected configuration.
-There will be six grades in the U.S.: Standard, Premium, RX-first Premium+, Luxury, F SPORT Handling, and RX-first F SPORT Performance.
+The design varies as per the selected configuration.
+There are six grades in the U.S.: Standard, Premium, RX-first Premium+, Luxury, F SPORT Handling, and RX-first F SPORT Performance.

 Elsewhere, a blacked-out D pillar can be observed on the SUV along with a full-width horizontal LED taillamp.
 Above the LED bar, a slim gloss black strip houses bold Lexus lettering positioned on the center of the tailgate.
 The backglass looks slightly more raked, and that gives the redesigned model a sportier stance than its predecessor.

-For the first time ever in an RX, customers will be able to select an F Sport Performance grade that builds on the familiar F Sport design package.
+For the first time ever in an RX, customers can select an F Sport Performance grade that builds on the familiar F Sport design package.
 The new grade gives the RX an even sportier and performance-focused styling.
 It features a mesh grille, 21-inch wheels, opposed six-piston brake calipers, F Sport scuff plate, perforated leather-trimmed steering wheel with paddle shifters, suede-trimmed interior door trim, aluminum paddles, and more.

-Lexus will offer the 2023 Lexus RX in the U.S. in ten colors:
+Lexus offers the 2023 Lexus RX in the U.S. in ten colors: